masterDev07/BelBedu9/README.md

 ### GT Features

-Discover the power of customization with BelBedu9!
-Below is a list of commands that allow you to tailor the template to suit your unique needs.
+Discover the power of customization with **Bel Bedu9!** Below is a list of commands that allow you to tailor the template to suit your unique needs.
 Let’s dive into the exciting possibilities! 🚀

-With these features, BelBedu9 provides a comprehensive and engaging experience, ensuring that your prayer notifications and displays are not only informative but also visually captivating! 🌈
+With these features, **Bel Bedu9** provides a comprehensive and engaging experience, ensuring that your prayer notifications and displays are not only informative but also visually captivating! 🌈

 - **gt mj**: Switch to a far-sighted template for a broader view of your surroundings. 🌄